 The Sustainable Landscapes research group at UG is devoted to developing knowledge for better landscape governance by combining cutting-edge disciplinary and integrative research from widely differing scientific fields.
 Development towards sustainable landscapes requires evidence-based knowledge regarding landscape governance that acknowledges and understands on the one hand the hard economic values and forces which are essential for progress and on the other the soft vulnerable values and forces so important to higher human well-being needs, including biodiversity.
 Crucially it also calls for new integrative transdisciplinary methods as a productive focal point of creating and sharing knowledge.

-The group aims to support better landscape governance by combining cutting edge science from widely differing scientific fields (recent publications from the group).
-They are convinced that sustainable landscape governance goes nowhere without practical knowledge and wisdom which makes close connection to a wide array of stakeholders key for our success.
-It calls for new combinations and partnerships of science, entrepreneurs, citizens, NGOs and governments; it calls for building landscape knowledge and understanding in unexplored ways, now and in the future. (a recent presentation about the plans of the group)
+The group is convinced that knowledge production and learning towards sustainable landscape governance goes nowhere without practical knowledge and wisdom.
+This makes close connections to a wide array of stakeholders an essential ingredient for our success.
+It calls for new combinations and partnerships of science, entrepreneurs, citizens, NGOs and governments; it calls for building landscape knowledge and understanding in unexplored ways.

 The Sustainable Landscape Research Group of the University of Groningen consists of a group of more than 30 female and male academic fellows and is lead by a core team.

 The Sustainable Landscapes fellows work together by joining in on SL meetings, engaging in multi-disciplinary research proposals, contributing to educational activities of the SL research group and by participating or organizing societal activities with societal partners.
 Fellows share their latest research that is relevant for SL via the SL website.

 Become a Sustainable Landscapes fellow

 Interested in becoming a fellow?
 Send an e-mail to the chair: